comsec-group/blacksmith/README.md

 ## JSON Configuration

+### Overview

-Blacksmith is configured using a JSON config file.
-Provide a path to the config file using the `--config` flag.
+Blacksmith uses a JSON config file for configuration.
+To provide a path to the config file, use the `--config` flag.
-This config file needs the following keys:
+All keys in the config file are required for the `blacksmith` binary.

+### Keys

 | Key           | Type                 | Description                                                                                                                                                            | Example                                           |
 |---------------|----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------|